CostDeath/goformail/README.md

 <h3 style="color:#d4514e">GoForMail requires a separate MTA and DB to be running!
 It will not function standalone.</h3>

-The pipeline for this project has not yet been constructed.
-More information will be added here once it has been implemented.
+1. Install Postfix on your machine
+2. Clone this repo
+3. Go into /deploy
+4. Feel free to use the configs provided! (adapt them to your domain)
+5. docker compose up -d

 ## To do

 - [X] Email Forwarding
 - [X] List Management
-- [ ] List Locking
+- [X] List Locking
-- [ ] Web UI
+- [X] Web UI
 - [X] User Management
-- [ ] Audit Logging
-- [ ] Feedback Emails
-- [ ] Email Scheduling
+- [X] Email Scheduling
-- [ ] Email Archiving
+- [X] Email Archiving
-- [ ] CLI interface
+- [X] CLI interface

 The project is still in early development.
 Please be patient as we develop it.